• Skip to main content

 1. Buyuk Hendek Street

-One of the most important synagogues of the city, Neve Shalom, is located in Buyuk Hendek Street.
-The Jewish Museum of Turkey is also located within the synagogue complex.
-The museum tells you the story of Jewish people being forced to migrate by Spanish Monarchs in the 15th century.
-They were welcomed by the Ottomans and inhabited in Istanbul.
+One of the most important synagogues in Istanbul, Neve Shalom Synagogue, is located on Buyuk Hendek Street.
+The Jewish Museum of Turkey is also part of this complex.
+The museum narrates the story of Jewish communities who were expelled by the Spanish monarchs in the 15th century and later welcomed by the Ottoman Empire, eventually settling in Istanbul.

 2. Serdar-i Ekrem Street